 White mountain peaks, cinematic lagoons, lakes and rivers.
-Ancient ruins, mediaeval castles and the echoes of a heroic past: meet Nafpaktos and Messolonghi.
-During our Go West Travel Bloggers Greece trip, I have discovered a Greece where winter activities and sunny beaches meet each other in perfect harmony.
+Ancient ruins, mediaeval castles and the echoes of a heroic past: we travelled to Nafpaktos with kids.
+Read on and find out everything you need to know about our Go West Travel Bloggers Greece trip to Nafpaktos and Messolonghi.
+A part of Greece where winter activities and sunny beaches meet each other in perfect harmony.
 An all-year-round destination with lots to see, do and learn.

 Where is Nafpaktos?